Abe-Tshofu/section-a-test/README.md

 # section-a-test
 Full Stack Challenge

-I used node.js to create a server to host an HTML
+I used node.js to create a server to host an HTML file on port(8080).